Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 The property is also inconsistent between C# and VB.NET.
 C# only lists classes which have a Main method.
 VB.NET lists all forms as well as classes with a main method.
 This is because VB.NET does not create a Main method if the Startup object is set to a Form.
 Instead:

-• VB.NET should always create a Main method for consistency with C#.
+• VB.NET will always create a Main method for consistency with C#.

-• All Forms should be listed in both languages.
-If a Main method does not exist and a Form without one is selected, the Main method should be created.
+• All Forms will be listed in both languages.
+If a Main method does not exist and a Form without one is selected, the Main method will be created.

 Update: Visual Studio .NET 2005 Beta 2 - Not done